-Today we’re launching the second part of our Power Your Lunchbox Promise, the “Be Re-Inspired” edition.
-Just like the craziness of back to school, returning to school after the holidays is a difficult shift for families.
+Today we’re launching our 5th annual Power Your Lunchbox Promise!
+As parents, we understand the craziness that back to school brings and we want to help you get your family on a healthy track for the school year.
 So whether you’re trying to get back into your lunchbox-packing groove, are looking for ways for yourself and your family to eat healthier this year, or both – here are 3 awesome reasons you need to make the Power Your Lunchbox Promise with your family:

 - Last, but most importantly, your promise helps families in need.
 For every person who makes the promise, our incredible partners will make a collective $1 donation to Feeding America® to help families in need struggling with hunger.
 With 1 in 6 children not knowing where their next meal will come from, we have the opportunity to make a big impact this year.
 Your promise will help someone else in need.

 Okay, so you’ve made the promise – what’s next?
 It’s time to start packing those lunchboxes.
 We’ve pulled together our most popular tips, round-ups and more to give you all the ammunition you need to tackle this task.

 We’ll get the not-so-glamorous part of packing lunches out of the way first.
 Packing food in a safe way is the most important part of packing a lunch.
 Not sure which foods should stay cold, the best way to keep hot foods hot or what to do with leftovers?
 Holley Grainger has you covered with these Lunchbox Food Safety Tips.

 Choosing the Right Lunchbox

 One of the biggest questions we get this time of year is, “What are the best lunchboxes for kids?”
 The answer is, it all depends on your kid!
 What types of foods do they like in their lunch?
 How old are they?
 Can food touch or do they need a separate compartment for everything?

 We’ve rounded up our favorite lunchboxes and accessories to help you navigate the many choices out there.